egonw/blog2/_posts/2005-12-06-uml-diagram-of-cdk-module-dependencies.markdown

 [interfaces](http://cdk.sourceforge.net/api/org/openscience/cdk/interfaces/package-frame.html)), is that we can have data classes shared with other Java libraries, such as [JOElib](http://joelib.sf.net/), [Octet](http://octetsource.com/), CML ([Jumbo 5.0 is out!](http://sourceforge.net/mailarchive/forum.php?thread_id=9146642&forum_id=8774)), and even proprietary libraries.
-This approach is already used in the [CDK-Taverna](http://chem-bla-ics.blogspot.com/2005/10/cdk-taverna-fully-recognized.html) library, and I anticipate much wider use with the arrival of [Bioclipse](http://www.bioclipse.net/).
+This approach is already used in the [CDK-Taverna <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2005/10/18/cdk-taverna-fully-recognized.html) library, and I anticipate much wider use with the arrival of [Bioclipse](http://www.bioclipse.net/).